Designs for Church Embroidery: an Original Copy

 But what is it about a vintage book that makes it special?

-“The colour card at the beginning of the book has been inserted by the kind permission of Messrs.
-Liberty & Co., of Regent Street, London; and A. R. cannot say enough in praise of their colours and the Filo Floss silks sold by them.
-Many of the colours, she says, are perfect; and this verdict is made after comparing them with many original pictures of the old masters in Italy and elsewhere – the shades of red, green, blue, and browns being spoken of with special praise.”
+“The color card at the beginning of the book has been inserted by the kind permission of Messrs.
+Liberty & Co., of Regent Street, London; and A. R. cannot say enough in praise of their colors and the Filo Floss silks sold by them.
+Many of the colors, she says, are perfect; and this verdict is made after comparing them with many original pictures of the old masters in Italy and elsewhere – the shades of red, green, blue, and browns being spoken of with special praise.”

-Imagine how useful it would be to have embroidery floss samples available whenever starting a new project is ready to begin.
-The silk samples show from 4 to 8 colours in a group.
-The gradations among the colour families is subtle, but very nice.
+Imagine how useful it would be to have embroidery floss samples available whenever a new project is ready to begin.
+The silk samples show from 4 to 8 colors in a group.
+The gradations among the colored families are subtle but very nice.
 After 120 or more years, the silk floss still looks wonderful!

 Another advantage to having an original copy of a book is the image quality.
 Sometimes to original work is slightly larger in size which means the illustrations might also be larger.
 Such is the case with this book.
 The original design lines are clean and easy to read.

-And if one is extremely fortunate, the designs can be larger as is visible in the photo about.
+And if one is extremely fortunate, the designs can be larger as is visible in the photo.
 Now, I am off to enjoy looking at all of the lovely designs in my vintage book.

 Solo Dei Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.